5 Personal Finance Lessons Every 20-Something Should Know

 According toa study from the Bureau of Labor Statistics, the average American household spends up to $63,036 annually while the average household income in 2019 was $82,352.
 This means that Americans end up spending 76% of their earnings.

 But do you know how much money you spend in relation to your income?
 As a young adult, you have to keep track of your monthly expenses to be able to identify how well you’re spending your earnings.
-Keep your receipts and create spreadsheets so that you can keep a tab on your monthly expenses.
+Keep your receipts and create spreadsheets so that you can keep a tab on your monthly expenses, and make one for yearly expenses such as potentially owing money when you file taxes online.
 Watch out if you’re spending too much on any single thing, and see if your spending patterns truly match your own personal priorities and life goals.
 If not, think of ways you can cut back.

 Master the art of budgeting